apexpl/apex_v1/docs/routing.md

 ## Http / Middleware Controllers

-How the HTTP requests are routed depends directly on the first segment of the URI, and the http / middleware controllers installed within the */src/core/controller/http_requests/* directory.
-If there is a controller named the same as the first segment of the UIR, the request will be passed off to it.
-Otherwise the request will be passed to the default "http.php" controller and treated as a page of the public web site.
+How the HTTP requests are routed depends directly on the first segment of the URI, and the http / middleware adapters installed within the */src/core/service/http_requests/* directory.
+If there is a adapter named the same as the first segment of the UIR, the request will be passed off to it.
+Otherwise the request will be passed to the default "http.php" adapter and treated as a page of the public web site.

-For example, if accessing */admin/users/create*, the request will be handled by the "admin.php" controller.
-If accessing */image/product/53/thumb.jpg* the request will be handled by the "image.php" controller.
-All requests for which the first segment of the URI does not match a specific controller will be handled by the default "http.php" controller and treated as a page of the public web site.
+For example, if accessing */admin/users/create*, the request will be handled by the "admin.php" adapter.
+If accessing */image/product/53/thumb.jpg* the request will be handled by the "image.php" adapter.
+All requests for which the first segment of the URI does not match a specific adapter will be handled by the default "http.php" adapter and treated as a page of the public web site.

 ### Views Directory Structure